Postal food drive postponed amid mounting demand for food assistance

 Lt.
 Ernie Evans with the Salvation Army fears his organization may have to start more closely rationing its food assistance.
 The organization has moved its indoor soup kitchen into an outdoor food truck at many of its locations, including in Pocatello, to serve people in need of a free meal.

-Evans said red Xs have been painted on the pavement indicating where recipients waiting for food should stand to be safe from potential virus transmission from one another.
+Evans said red Xs have been painted on the pavement indicating where recipients waiting for food should stand to their reduce risk of community spread of the virus.
 The meal service hasn't seen a noticeable increase in demand yet, still serving between 35 and 65 meals per day.

 "We have two more weeks of doing this before we're out of food," Evans said.

-Evans said anyone who would like to help may contribute funds via a link at salvationarmypocatello.org.
+Evans said anyone who would like to help may contribute funds via a link at pocatello.salvationarmy.org.